 - Reread a comfort book.
 For me this is always Harry Potter.
 Those first few sentences of the first book are as comforting as a bite of chocolate cake.

 - Watch TV instead!
 And by this, I mean, just do anything else.
 Take a walk, cook a dinner.
 Who knows, maybe a book just isn’t gonna be your jam this week.
 Binge on Netflix, don’t feel guilty, and go to back to the library in a few days.

-In taking my own advice to get through my current reading rut, I’ve combined suggestions 1, 3, and 4.
+enter site In taking my own advice to get through my current reading rut, I’ve combined suggestions 1, 3, and 4.
 I’m listening to, and loving, the audiobook version of You Are A Badass by Jen Sincero.
 I listened to it years ago and remember liking it, but the details are fuzzy.
 Now as I follow along, I’m getting the ideas and tough love I know I need right now.
 It’s helping me look at my writing career critically and optimistically.
 It’s helping me face my fears.
 And I wouldn’t be having this experience if my reading rut hadn’t led me to this particular book at this particular time.
 So, here’s to reading ruts that help us get to the books and places we’re meant to be going.
 They really suck.
 But they’re pretty cool too.